RenneLab/hybkit/docs/source/specification.rst

     Version: |spec_version|

-    The ".hyb" file format is described by [Travis2014]_ along with the Hyb software package as a "gff-related format that contains sequence identifiers, read sequences, 1-based mapping coordinates, and annotation information for each chimera".
+    The ".hyb" (hyb file) format is described by [Travis2014]_ along with the Hyb software package as a "gff-related format that contains sequence identifiers, read sequences, 1-based mapping coordinates, and annotation information for each chimera".